skyfrk/hackthewood-berlin-2019/README.md

 * Solving Connections
 * Connecting the digital worlds

-This repo is about the fifth challenge: [Connecting the digital worlds](./docs/tapio-goes-ifttt.md)
+This repo is about the fifth challenge: Connecting the digital worlds :smile:

-## Build slides :smile:

-1. Install [pandoc](https://pandoc.org/) and it's dependencies.
-2. Run `pandoc ./docs/tapio-goes-ifttt.md -t beamer -o slides.pdf`